-Permissible deformations will depend on the sensitivity of the Transport and Main Roads asset, and will be subject to approval by the Administrator on a case by case basis.
-The total ground surface and differential settlement limits shall be agreed upon by the Administrator before commencement of the works.
+Permissible deformations will depend on the sensitivity of the Transport and Main Roads asset and will be subject to approval by the Administrator on a case by case basis.
+The total ground surface and differential settlement limits shall comply with the settlement criteria specified in Table 2.2 of Transport and Main Roads Geotechnical Design Standards - Minimum Requirement, and any relaxation on these limits must be agreed upon by the Administrator before commencement of the works.
 The predicted settlement contours due to the microtunnel must be presented in a graphical form.
 The Contractor shall submit a ground deformation monitoring procedure to the Administrator prior to commencing works.
 Hold Point 4